Magento Security Guide

 Third-Party Scanning

 The security of your Magento site is only as strong as its weakest link—this may include any external JavaScript used for business or marketing needs.
 In the past, bad actors have used these as attack vectors on Magento sites.
-Since it’s not possible to secure your providers, your best option is to monitor them with a supply chain monitoring tool.
+Since it’s not possible to secure your providers, your best option is to monitor them with a supply chain monitoring tool and keep the number of extensions in use to a minimum.

 6